Imagine yourself playing a mobile game that you absolutely love.

 Ultimate power-up for success:

 The passion of employees about their work builds a company’s reputation.
 This passion comes from the feeling of engagement they feel.
 It serves as a proof for the new talent joining the company that they will be respected and valued.
-It also reflects a that the team of managers and culture of the company.
+It also reflects that the team of managers and culture of the company.

 So, now you know, employee engagement is not just a trend, it’s the building blocks required to run a great business.